An angular-momentum preserving dissipative model for the point-mass N -body problem: Model

-where $\hat{\tbf{r}}_{ij} = \frac{\tbf{r}_i - \tbf{r}_j}{|\tbf{r}_i - \tbf{r}_j|} \in \mathbb{R}^3$ is the versor connecting the $i$-th and $j$-th bodies.
-The dissipation strength $\alpha$ is constant and has units of $\left[ L^{d-3} T \right]$.
-Physically, it reflects rheological and viscoelastic effects, carrying the dependence on the body's Love number (deviation from a spherical shape), equatorial radius, and tidal torque delay \footnote{ In principle, the dissipation constant $\alpha$ may vary from body to body, so that In a forthcoming paper, focusing on the three-body problem, we use this formulation.
+In a forthcoming paper, focusing on the three-body problem, we use this formulation.
 Here we assume a uniform $\alpha$ for all bodies.
 This distinction is irrelevant in the case of two bodies. }.
-Since the current study prioritize a mathematical approach, we treat the radial dependence exponent $d$ as a free parameter, as it will be discussed further in the text.
-Physically, a direct comparison to Mignard's model would yield $d=8$.
+Since the current study focuses on a mathematical approach, we treat the radial dependence exponent $d$ as a free parameter, as it will be discussed further in the text.
+A direct comparison to Mignard's model would yield $d=8$.

 The force (\ref{eq:dissipative-force}) is pairwise anti-symmetric ($\tbf{f}_{ij} = -\tbf{f}_{ji}$), dissipative because it depends on the relative velocity $(\dot{\tbf{r}}_{ij} = \dot{\tbf{r}}_i - \dot{\tbf{r}}_j)$, and central ($\tbf{f}_{ij} \, \| \,\hat{\tbf{r}}_{ij}$).
 It is also homogeneous in the positions and velocities $\tbf{f}^{\,ij}_\textrm{diss}(\nu \dot{\tbf{r}}_{ij}, \mu \tbf{r}_{ij}) = \nu \mu^{-d} \tbf{f}^{\,ij}_\textrm{diss}(\dot{\tbf{r}}_{ij}, \tbf{r}_{ij})$.